 We have over 40 clubs on offer on a termly basis here at school, the majority of which are run by staff at lunchtime and after school.
 All pupils in Pre-Prep do weekly Outdoor Learning at the Riverhill Himalayan Gardens and swim at the Granville.
-Boy in Years 3 & 4 all have Judo and Chess as part of their timetabled curriculum.
-Boys in Year 5 upwards go on an annual residential trip and there is a huge range of day trips running throughout the year.
+Pupil in Years 3 & 4 all have Judo and Chess as part of their timetabled curriculum.
+Pupils in Year 5 upwards go on an annual residential trip and there is a huge range of day trips running throughout the year.
 Here is a broad outline: -

-Reception to Year 2 Year 3 to Year 8
+Little Acorns to Year 3 to Year 8

-Bore Place Hever Castle

-Leeds Castle Sevenoaks Wildlife Reserve
+Year 2 Bore Place Hever Castle Sevenoaks Wildlife Reserve

-Groombridge Place Biggin Hill Airport Museum
+Leeds Castle Biggin Hill Airport Museum

-Knole Park Romshed Farm
+Groombridge Place Romshed Farm

-Sevenoaks School Science Museum East London Urban Field Trip
+Knole Park Sevenoaks School East London Urban Field Trip

+Science Museum Lullingstone Roman Villa

-London Transport Lullingstone Roman Villa Sevenoaks School Science Week
+London Transport Sevenoaks School Science Week Knole House

-Museum Knole House

-British Museum Pizza Express
+Museum Pizza Express

-Riverhill Himalayan Gravesend Gurdwara
+British Museum Gravesend Gurdwara

-Gardens Tate Britain
+Riverhill Himalayan Tate Britain

+Gardens Pennyhill Park Forest School

-Forest School The Stag Theatre Pennyhill Park
+The Stag Theatre

+Penshurst Place

-Park Farm, Brasted Penshurst Place
+Park Farm, Brasted London theatres

-Stonepitts Farm London theatres
+Stonepitts Farm

 Clubs include karate, drama, dance, IT skills, debating, pokemon, darts, table football, cookery and language clubs, as well as favourites like fencing, judo, chess and football.
-We listen to ideas from pupils and parents and adapt clubs on offer, where possible.
+We listen to ideas from pupils and parents and adapt clubs on offer, where possible

-An impressive array of visitors have visited us in recent years, including Renee Busch, member of the Sevenoaks Suns ladies' basketball team and storyteller, Ben Fairlight Edwards.
-Boys were also able to see many wonderful birds of prey from Eagle Heights and the younger boys enjoyed visits from Flying Colours Pottery and loved being involved in the Victrix History Day.
-We are also welcoming back Old Boys at Prize Giving to tell us about their adventures since leaving Solefield, including a nuclear submarine commander and screen writer Tom Edge who have shared their experiences with us all.
+An impressive array of visitors have visited us in recent years, including Tom Edge, Old Boy and screen writer, Julian Kitsz, a published author, Renee Busch, member of the Sevenoaks Suns ladies' basketball team and storyteller,

+Ben Fairlight Edwards.
+Pupils were also able to see many wonderful birds of prey from Eagle Heights and the younger pupils enjoyed visits from Flying Colours Pottery and loved being involved in the Victrix History Day.
+We are also welcoming back Old Pupils at Prize Giving to tell us about their adventures since leaving Solefield, including a nuclear submarine commander and screen writer Tom Edge who have shared their experiences with us all.